pushapshandilya-hash/IAM/servicemesh3.md

 - Kubernetes clusters, containerized workloads, microservices, and APIs governed by a service mesh
 - Service mesh control planes and data planes
 - Single-cluster, multi-cluster, and hybrid / multi-cloud mesh deployments

-**Out of scope** (governed by separate enterprise standards, cross-referenced only):

-- Incident response and change management processes

 ---